apache/cordova-ios/guides/Cordova Plugin Upgrade Guide.md

 This document is for developers who need to upgrade their Cordova  plugins to a newer Cordova version.
 Starting with Cordova 1.5.0, some classes have been renamed, which will require the plugin to be upgraded.
 Make sure your project itself has been upgraded using the [Cordova iOS Upgrading Guide](http://cordova.apache.org/docs/en/edge/guide_upgrading_ios_index.md.html#Upgrading%20Cordova%20iOS) document.

+## Upgrading older Cordova plugins to 2.9.x, 3.x ##

+There have been no plugin changes since 2.8.0

 ## Upgrading older Cordova plugins to 2.8.0 ##

 1. **Install** Cordova 2.8.0